Ecological-Complexity-Lab/CRISPR_networks/README.md

 ## Simulations based on the Childs et. al. model

-Here we implement the hybrid (deterministic/stochastic) model by Lauren M. Childs, et. al. in ["*Multiscale model of CRISPR‐induced coevolutionary dynamics: diversification at the interface of Lamarck and Darwin."
-Evolution: International Journal of Organic Evolution 66, no. 7 (2012)*](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1558-5646.2012.01595.x).
+Here we implement the hybrid (deterministic/stochastic) model by Lauren M. Childs, et. al. in "*Multiscale model of CRISPR‐induced coevolutionary dynamics: diversification at the interface of Lamarck and Darwin."
+[Evolution: International Journal of Organic Evolution 66, no. 7 (2012)*](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1558-5646.2012.01595.x).
 The code C++ source code for make the simulations based can be found [here](https://github.com/Ecological-Complexity-Lab/CRISPR_networks/blob/master/SourceCodeSimulatior/CRISPR_Model.cpp).

 ### Compilation

 The code is written for C++11 version.
-You must compile the code by using a proper C++11 compiler.
+You must compile the code in the command line by using a proper C++11 compiler.
-For example
+For example:
 ```
 g++ -std=c++11 CRISPR_Model.cpp -o CRISPRsimulator
 ```